SQream/sqream_docs/third_party_tools/client_platforms/microstrategy.rst

 *************************
-Connect to SQream Using MicroStrategy
+Connecting to SQream Using MicroStrategy
 *************************

 .. _ms_top: